red-starter/colossal-koalas/documentation/_PRESS-RELEASE.md

 ## Sub-Heading ##
-  > A platform for mood-tracking and microjournaling.
-Self-reflection, mindfulness.
+  > A platform for mood-tracking, microjournaling, self-reflection, and mindfulness.

 ## Summary ##
   > Moodlet enables a user to easily and intuitively track her or his mental states over time, facilitating reflection and self-awareness of emotional patterns.